TidierOrg/TidierVest.jl/readme.md

 Create a table based on a html structure

 ## To do
-- Improve html_elements to recieve multiple strings and apply it in sequence.
+- Improve html_elements to receive multiple strings and apply it in sequence.
-- Make more tests and support Html
+- Make more tests and support all HTML types within Julia